-A nice beach where snorkeling is an option is Buccaneer Beach.
+A beach scene where you can go snorkeling is Buccaneer Beach.
 This small stretch of beach is rocky enough the water shoes are recommended.
 It may not be an ideal destination for relaxing in the sand, but it is great if you pick your beaches for their snorkeling opportunities.

 Pollard Bay Beach: There's a few access points from the road but most of them are the private driveways of the beachfront villas here, so be careful how you get on the beach, lest you disturb someone's privacy.
 Just drive east on the road that runs along the islands south coast and as you near the island's edge, look for access paths that aren't next to residences.

-If the nitty gritty aspects of life by the sea interest you, you should think about visiting Cayman Brac Lighthouse.
+If the more functional aspects of life by the sea intrigue you, you should think about seeing Cayman Brac Lighthouse.
 Cayman Brac Lighthouse isn't the most elaborate of its kind, but it is definitely worth a visit for the views and photo opportunities alone.

 Brac Parrot Reserve is another place worth a visit. <p>When a rare species of Parrot was wiped out in 1932, the people of the Cayman Islands knew they had to do something to preserve the remaining parrots for future generations, but what?
 It wasn't until 1991 when the National Trust acquired the perfect parcel of land to create this natural attraction: the Brac Parrot Reserve.</p>

-Cayman Brac has plenty of other nature attractions.
-Click here to read our page dedicated to natural attractions on Cayman Brac.
+Cayman Brac includes plenty of other choices too.
+To read our full guide to natural attractions on Cayman Brac, click here.

 Help us improve!
 We welcome your corrections and suggestions.